LucasMc17/Ultimate-React-Crossword/README.md

 #### Custom Classes and Color Themes

 For additional styling flexibility, the component allows the user to apply specific classnames to each modular component of the puzzle, and to choose key colors to represent the user's focus within the puzzle.
-For the full list of these attributes and examples of how they can be used, refer to the full documentation, which is coming soon!
+For the full list of these attributes and examples of how they can be used, refer to the [full documentation](https://lucasmcgill.nyc/packages/ultimate-react-crossword/docs)!

 ## Example Data